GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Implementation

 \textbf{Efficiency.} Efficiency is assessed by measuring both the number of trainable parameters introduced during fine-tuning and the associated computational cost.
 Specifically, we report the total number of trainable parameters and the overall fine-tuning cost in terms of floating-point operations (FLOPs).
 We additionally report FLOPs per second to capture differences in computational intensity across fine-tuning methods.

-\textbf{Utility.} To assess whether security optimization degrades general model capabilities, we evaluate utility preservation using standard reasoning and language understanding benchmarks.
-We report accuracy on ARC Challenge~\cite{clark2018think}, which tests non-trivial scientific reasoning; GSM8K~\cite{cobbe2021gsm8k}, a benchmark of linguistically diverse grade-school math word problems; and MMLU~\cite{hendryckstest2021}, a large multitask benchmark spanning multiple domains of knowledge.
-Performance on these benchmarks serves as a proxy for the model’s general reasoning and language modeling capability after security optimization.
+\textbf{Utility.} To assess whether security optimization degrades general model capabilities, we evaluate utility preservation using standard reasoning, language understanding, and coding benchmarks.
+We report accuracy on ARC Challenge~\cite{clark2018think}, which tests non-trivial scientific reasoning; GSM8K~\cite{cobbe2021gsm8k}, a benchmark of linguistically diverse grade-school math word problems; MMLU~\cite{hendryckstest2021}, a large multitask benchmark spanning multiple domains of knowledge; and LiveCodeBench~\cite{jain2024livecodebench}, a benchmark for evaluating coding capabilities of large language models on real-world programming tasks.
+Performance on these benchmarks serves as a proxy for the model’s general reasoning, coding, and language modeling capability after security optimization.